ilchovski98/portfolio/audits/private/Paytr-protocol.md

 # Introduction
 A time-boxed security review of the **Paytr** protocol was done by **ilchovski**, with a focus on the security aspects of the application's implementation.

 # About Ilchovski
-Nikola Ilchovski (Ilchovski), an independent researcher specializing in smart contract security, has demonstrated a track record of identifying and addressing vulnerabilities across various protocols.
+Ilchovski is an independent security researcher specializing in smart contract security.
+He has demonstrated a track record of identifying and addressing vulnerabilities across various Defi protocols.
 He conducts security research and reviews while leveraging his prior experience as a blockchain developer.

 # Disclaimer
 Security reviews are a time-boxed service that has the aim of finding as many issues as possible.
-However, the absence of vulnerabilities cannot be guaranteed.
+The absence of vulnerabilities cannot be guaranteed.
 It is recommended further security reviews to be made, to set up a bug bounty program and to have an emergency response team if possible.

 # Risk Classification